OfficialSirH/studies/Computer Science/Books/Grokking Algorithms/k-nearest neighbors/k-nearest neighbors.md

 - drama
 - horror
 - romance
-With these 5 data points, a user could compared to another with the *Pythagorean Formula*:
+With these 5 data points, a user could compared to another with the *Distance Formula*:

 $$
 \sqrt{ (x_{1} - x_{2})^2 + (y_{1} - y_{2})^2 }